Ah, the refined coconut oil vs. unrefined coconut oil battle. But of course unrefined is always better, right?

 Coconut oil’s benefits are due to one important factor: its fatty acid composition.
 Coconut oil contains a high concentration of medium-chain saturated fatty acids like caprylic acid and lauric acid (read more about the benefits of lauric acids HERE).

 These fatty acids fight inflammation caused by unstable polyunsaturated fatty acids, and are a great substitute for processed vegetable oils.
-These fasts are also easily digested.
+These fats are also easily digested.
 And the best part?
 They put up one powerful fight against pathogens like bacteria, viruses and fungal infections.

 So here’s the question: does unrefined coconut oil have a better fatty acid composition than refined coconut oil?